websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/managing-price/setting-a-products-base-price.md

 # Setting a Product's Base Price

-Each product SKU must have a set base price.
-Base prices are stored in the catalogs Base Price List generated at catalog creation.
-It serves as the standard price for the product when no overrides (e.g., other Price Lists or Promotions) are applied to it.
+Product SKUs are created without a set base price.
+So, you'll need to add one before it's added to the Catalog's Base Price List.
+Once added, this price serves as the standard price for the SKU when no overrides (e.g., other Price Lists or Promotions) are applied to it.

 ## Setting a Product's Base Price

-Follow these steps to assign a price to a single SKU:
+Follow these steps to assign a price to an SKU:

 1. Open the *Global Menu* (![Applications Menu icon](../../images/icon-applications-menu.png)), click on the *Commerce* tab, and go to *Products*.